FHPythonUtils/TStickers/DOCS/tstickers/downloader.md

 optimisation with a quality trade-off.
 Defaults to 1.
 - `scale` *float, optional* - upscale/ downscale the images produced.
 Intended for optimisation with a quality trade-off.
 Defaults to 1.
+- `noCache` *bool, optional* - set to true to disable cache.
+Defaults to False.

 ### StickerDownloader().doAPIReq